 6. (Big’s missions) Catch a pre-determined fish in a specific place.

-The lack of effort put into Mission Mode is also illustrated by miscellaneous issues.
-We’ve already established that mission descriptions suffer from poor translation.
+We have already established that mission descriptions suffer from poor translation.
 In addition, they break the game’s general rule of using only two lines of text at a time.
 Mission Mode is the only area in the game where this rule gets broken:

 2) The timers and counters used in SA1 DLCs can work across different stages, which makes it possible to create challenges spanning across several locations (for example, the QUO DLC takes place in both Station Square and the Mystic Ruins).
 SADX counters and timers reset as soon as you leave the area, so all SADX missions are restricted to one act in one level.